• Menu

 Is A Teacup King Charles Cavalier Right For Me?

-The best way to ensure you’re getting a healthy teacup King Charles Cavalier is by getting a mixed breed and asking the breeder for the parent dogs’ genetic histories and health records.
+The best way to ensure you’re getting a healthy teacup King Charles Cavalier is by getting a mixed breed dog.
+A reputable Cavalier breeder that is screening for diseases in the breed may occasionally have smaller puppies for sale but these won’t be advertized as teacup dogs.

+If you do bring home a very tiny dog bear in mind that they are vulnerable to injury.
 The teacup King Charles Cavalier is best suited to a small home with little or no stairs, as their small size makes climbing stairs a struggle.
+And if you have young children, you’ll need to supervise them with your teacup puppy very closely.

 Finding A Teacup King Charles Cavalier